-Federal Work Study provides part-time employment opportunities based on need as determined by the award letter.
-Those students who request student employment on the FAFSA will be considered for this program.
-All Federal Pell Grant eligibility and verification requirements apply.
-If you demonstrate need, your financial aid award letter will include the dollar amount of your Federal Work-Study award.
+Federal Work-Study provides part-time employment opportunities based on need as determined by the award letter.
+If students are interested in Federal Work-Study they must complete an "Application for Student Work."
+If there is demonstrated need, students will be packaged with Federal Work-Study and the financial aid award letter will include the dollar amount of the Federal Work-Study award.
 The amount on the award letter indicates the maximum earnings permitted during the academic period.
-It does not guarantee you a job nor that you will be able to earn the stated maximum.
+It does not guarantee a job nor that they will be able to earn the stated maximum.

 Regular Student Work provides part-time employment opportunities for students enrolled at least half-time (six credit hours) during the fall and spring semesters.
 Contact the Financial Aid Office for summer semester enrollment requirements.
 Financial aid eligibility is not required, but all student workers must maintain satisfactory academic progress as described in this handbook.
 Students who are currently in default on any educational loan or owe a repayment of Title IV funds are ineligible.
 All other information is identical to that described under Federal Work Study above.

 [Back to Types of Aid]